Protect your mob

 Pneumonia

-Pneumonia is a type of lung infection that can be caused by viruses, bacteria or fungi.
+Pneumonia is a type of lung infection caused by viruses, bacteria or fungi.
 Pneumococcal pneumonia is the most common type of bacterial pneumonia.
-The risk of getting pneumococcal pneumonia increases with age and certain chronic conditions including lung disease.
+The risk of getting pneumococcal pneumonia increases with age and certain conditions including lung disease.

 Is the pneumococcal vaccine free?

-The pneumococcal vaccine is free for Aboriginal and Torres Strait Islander people aged 50 years and over.
-It is also free for Aboriginal and Torres Strait Islander people under the age of 50 who have medical conditions that put them at higher risk of getting pneumonia, including people living with specific types of chronic lung disease.
+The pneumococcal vaccine is free for Aboriginal and Torres Strait Islander people aged 25 years and over.
+It is also free for Aboriginal and Torres Strait Islander adults under the age of 25 who have medical conditions that put them at higher risk of getting pneumonia, including people living with types of lung disease.

 Do I need a pneumococcal vaccine every year?